john-itcsolutions/cheirrs/README.md

 `exit`

-`juju scp path/to/main_backups_and_scripts pg-wodehouse:/home/ubuntu/main/`
+`juju scp path/to/main_backups_and_scripts/* pg-wodehouse:/home/ubuntu/main/`

 A sample backup of an ordering service database is shown in the Docker section above.
-By editing and replacing the existing schema name you can have your own name and define a new database in pg-wodehouse entitled 'geordnet' then  prepare to restore the ordering schema with in the new database with:
+By editing and replacing the existing schema name you can have your own name and define a new database in pg-wodehouse entitled 'geordnet' then  prepare to restore the ordering schema within the new database with:

 `nano start_geordnet`